Hertz says revised offer from Knighthead, Certares a superior proposal

-Hertz Global Holdings Inc (HTZGQ.PK) said on Wednesday a revised offer from Knighthead Capital, Certares and Apollo Global to fund the car rental company's exit from bankruptcy protection was a superior proposal.
+(Reuters) - Hertz Global Holdings Inc said on Wednesday a revised offer from Knighthead Capital, Certares and Apollo Global to fund the car rental company’s exit from bankruptcy protection was a superior proposal.

 The new offer rivals a bid backed by Centerbridge Partners, Warburg Pincus and Dundon Capital Partners, the three private investment firms that are providing equity capital to fund for Hertz’s exit from bankruptcy.